 LAA Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Area Character Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification LAA432 Gamston Gamston Airfield 122 1,708 General Aviation - Airport Country Ollerton roundabout where land has been safeguarded for road widening works, as this is currently at or nearing capacity with a cost of works in the order of £5 million.
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification LAA432 Gamston Gamston Airfield 122 1,708 General Aviation - Airport Country side A614 (see yellow box).
+This could also impact on Ollerton roundabout where land has been safeguarded for road widening works, as this is currently at or nearing capacity with a cost of works in the order of £5 million.
 The site is currently in operation as an airport.
 This site does have direct access to the main road network.
 The site would benefit from, and probably require, junction improvements to the A1.
 Traffic movements are also likely to want to access the A638 to go north avoiding Gamston Village.
 Traffic may also want to utilise Jockey Lane / Brick Yard Road to the north.
 This would need to be upgraded if the site is taken forward as a new settlement.
 Gamston has the potential to provide foraging opportunities for woodlark during winter.
 The site adjoins a Local Wildlife Site to the south east.
 Potentially compliant with national policy subject to any future scheme delivering a sustainable settlement which provides for the needs of residents.
 Development would be contrary to paragraph 104 (f) of the NPPF which staes that planning policies should "recognise the importance of maintaining a national network of general aviation airfields, and their need to adapt and change over time - taking into account their economic value in serving business, leisure, training and emergency service needs, and the Government's General Aviation Strategy" Zoopla data indicates that house prices have steadily increased in the Retford area over the past five years.
 The site is a mix of brownfield and greenfield land.
 Potential for development to have an adverse impact on the landscape.
 The suitability of the site should be informed by a landscape assessment.
 Available Whilst the site is potentially suitable for development as a new settlement, it would be contrary to national policy (NPPF para.
 105) due to the loss of the airport.
 The closure of the airport could also have an adverse impact on associated employment uses on the site if there are no opportunities for relocation.
-Reasonable alternative.
-Discounted at stage 3 Suitability to be informed by the Sustainability Appraisal and the suitability of other sites with capacity for a new settlement
+See Appendix B